evkx/evkx.github.io/content/models/opel/mokka/Mokka_Electric/_index.md

 {{<evkxdisplayaddarticle />}}

 ## Cargo Capacity and Towing Ability

-The cargo capacity in the trunk is 310 liters.
-With the rear seat down, it is 1060 liters.
-The maxium weight of the car is 2015 kg (4442 lbs), and with the base weight of 1523 kg (3358 lbs), you can max load 492 kg (1085 lbs), including driver and passengers.
-Some options can increase the base weight and reduce the maximum loading weight.
+The trunk offers a cargo capacity of 310 liters (10.9 CU FT).
+With the rear seat folded down, this expands to 1060 liters (37.4 CU FT).

+The vehicle’s maximum weight is 2015 kg (4442 lbs), with a base weight of 1523 kg (3358 lbs).
+This allows for a maximum load of 492 kg (1085 lbs), including the driver and passengers.
+Note that some options may increase the base weight and reduce the maximum loading capacity.

 This model is not available with a towbar.
 So, to pull a trailer, you must look at other models.<div class="mt-3 mb-3">
 <a href="../" class="text-decoration-none text-black">